 Significant drops in blood pressure after exercise are a risk factor for developing or having hypertension and having certain types of heart disease.

-While most people experience a slight drop in blood pressure following exercise, research suggests that people with hypertension experience more significant decreases in blood pressure.
+While most people experience a slight drop in blood pressure following exercise, suggests that people with hypertension experience more significant decreases in blood pressure.

 Speak to your doctor if you notice any of the following: